9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 This is especially true in the warm Australian climate.

-Between a Rock & a Hard Place
+Between a Rock and a Hard Place

-However, filling undersized gas bottles correctly and safely meant that the Australian suppliers were misrepresenting the contents as 9kg or 4kg when it was actually less.
+However, filling undersized gas bottles correctly and safely meant that the Australian suppliers were misrepresenting the contents as 9kg or 4kg, when it was actually less.

 This put the industry in the untenable position of being either unsafe or misrepresenting the quantity of gas provided.